-- Sometimes we need more than food to get all of the vitamins and nutrients we need, especially when trying to lose weight.
+- Additional nutritional support.
+Sometimes we need more than food to get all of the vitamins and nutrients we need, especially when trying to lose weight.
 Chromium, zinc, vitamin C, D3, and the B vitamins are essential for a healthy metabolism.
 A high quality, pharmaceutical-grade multivitamin-mineral complex will support and enhance weight-loss efforts.

 - Seek support.
 Whether you believe “misery loves company” or “it takes a village” or even “great minds think alike” – finding other people who are on a similar journey can go a long way in helping you feel good, stay encouraged, and achieve success.

 Weight loss resistance can cause a lot of emotional turmoil.
 The struggle is real, and you may feel disheartened, discouraged, angry, sad, or even guilty.
 But these feelings will not help solve the mystery as to why you cannot lose weight.
 It’s easier said than done to just let those feelings go, but you will find when you turn them around into hope, belief, enthusiasm, and renew your efforts, you can find the underlying cause, address it, and the weight will come off.
 Remember, it’s not your fault!
 With the right detective work, we can always get to the bottom of weight loss resistance, and solve the problem for good.

 Some of you may want help finding that solution and want a jump start.
 If you are, visit womenstransformationcenter.com and we can help you get off 15-20 lbs in 6 weeks.